Demo

 Decision points

-Mission Control — Kanban
+Cards and Mission Control

-Every workflow.
-One surface.
+One workflow surface.

 Architecture